-countries over time.
+International comparison of prices is complicated because the market structure and subscription packages on offer differ both across countries and within countries over time.
 The World Economic Forum produces network readiness indices across countries, the latest was issued in 2016.
 It includes sub-indices for mobile and broadband as well as an overall index of affordability.
 India's ranking on this index (out of 151 countries) is depicted in Figure 5.
-It scored on top of the overall affordability index during the period 2012 to 2015, but slipped to 36th place in 2016 due to a sharp increase in the ranking on broadband affordability.
-From Figure 3 above we see that lower broadband subscription rates occurred shortly after the the slippage in the ranking on affordability, suggesting a movement down the demand curve for broadband.
+It scored on top of the overall affordability index during the period 2012 to 2015 but slipped to the thirty-sixth place in 2016 due to a sharp increase in the ranking on broadband affordability.
+From Figure 3 above, we see that lower broadband subscription rates occurred shortly after the slippage in the ranking on affordability, suggesting a movement down the demand curve for broadband.

 The ITU publishes information on prices for mobile subscriptions, mobile and fixed broadband.
 The prices are calculated using a standard basket that may vary across countries.
-Prices are reported relative to gross national income (GNI) per capita as well as in USD at nominal and purchasing parity prices.
-India ranks number 103 on the fixed broadband basket and is thus among the more expensive countries.
-The prices are not adjusted for speed and caps on use per month.
+Prices are reported relative to gross national income (GNI) per capita as well as in US Dollars at nominal and purchasing parity prices.
+India ranks at number eighty-five on the fixed broadband basket and is thus among the more expensive countries.30 The prices are not adjusted for speed and caps on use per month.
+According to the ITU, the download speed is eight megabytes per second and unlimited use.
+For comparison, the median speed for all 173 countries included in the report was 6.5 megabytes per second.
+China ranks fourth on price relative to